 Developments in artificial intelligence have made big waves in the medical world during the last decade.
 Supercomputers like IBM's Watson can analyze thousands of clinical studies at a time to suggest treatment options for patients facing difficult conditions, along with much more.
 This type of AI could have implications far beyond clinical.
-With healthcare providers struggling to improve the revenue cycle, advanced machine learning could provide the tools needed to increase patient satisfaction while reducing costs and raising cash flow.Patterns present in millions of billing records that are otherwise indecipherable by humans could show up
+With healthcare providers struggling to improve the revenue cycle, advanced machine learning could provide the tools needed to increase patient satisfaction while reducing costs and raising cash flow.Patterns present in millions of billing records that are otherwise indecipherable by humans could show up through rough AI analysis, changing the way hospitals and other providers approach claims and billing.

 The Limits of Human Performance